TangramFlex/OpenUxAS/README.md

 # Supported Operating Systems

 For an Ubuntu 16.04, Fedora 28 or Mac OS X system with prerequisites installed, UxAS should build from source without issue.

 Support for Windows is available on Windows 7 and 10 using Visual Studio.

+Support is available for NetBeans.

 *NOTE: As this project is in transition, not all build methods are up-to-date.
 Refer to `BUILDERS_STATUS` for the last-known state of each method.*